Karabelo-Selepe/Karabelo-Selepe/README.md

 - 👋 Hi, I’m Karabelo Selepe
 - 👀 I’m interested in Web and Mobile Development
-- 🌱 I’m currently learning Python 3, Angular, ReactNative
+- 🌱 I’m currently learning Full Stack Web Development with Angular, React Native
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...